• Home

 About This Song

-“How Do You Keep The Music Playing” was written in 1982, with music by Michel Legrand and lyrics by Alan and Marilyn Bergman.
-It was written for the movie Best Friends, which starred Burt Reynolds and Goldie Hawn.
+“How Do You Keep The Music Playing” was written by Michel Legrand, Alan Bergman, and Marilyn Bergman for the 1982 movie Best Friends, which starred Burt Reynolds and Goldie Hawn.
 The initial recording was a duet by Patti Austin and James Ingram, which became a hit single in 1983.
 It was one of three songs with lyrics by Alan and Marilyn Bergman that were nominated that year for an Academy Award for Best Song (though the award went to “Up Where We Belong” from the movie An Officer and a Gentleman).
-The song has become a popular standard and has had many fine recordings, including those by Frank Sinatra (who encouraged Bennett to sing this song), Frankie Laine, Johnny Mathis and Tony Bennett, Tony Bennett and George Michael and, most recently, Tony Bennett and Aretha Franklin.
+The song has become a popular standard and has had many fine recordings, including those by Frank Sinatra (who encouraged Bennett to sing this song), Frankie Laine, Johnny Mathis and Tony Bennett, Tony Bennett and George Michael, and, most recently, Tony Bennett and Aretha Franklin.

 About This Version

-“How Do You Keep The Music Playing,” as well as Duets II, is available from iTunes.
+“How Do You Keep The Music Playing,” as well as Duets II, is available on Apple Music.

 About Today